-If an adviser is providing investment advice and has suggested certain investment products, they should provide you with enough information in writing to enable you to make an informed decision.
+If an adviser is providing investment advice and has suggested certain investment products, they should make sure you have enough information to make an informed decision.
 This could include:

 information about why these are right for you.
 For example, do they meet your personal goals and tolerance for risk?